Txalaparta: Operation

 Music is made using the txalaparta by having one or more performers (known as txalapartariak 'txalaparta players' or jotzaileak 'beaters' in Basque or txalapartaris in Spanish) produce differing rhythms, playing with wood knots and spots of the boards for different tones.
 Nowadays the boards have often been arranged to play notes and even melody along the lines of the score, which may on the one hand further widen for the txalapartaris the possibilities to sophisticate the music.
 On the other hand, some txalaparta players rule out this novelty as alien to the instrument, essentially rhythmical.

 Both players perform consecutively by striking with the sticks on the boards.
 The performance is played intuitively except for the main lines of the performance, i.e. a rhythmic pattern (binary, ternary), main beat pattern (fours...) etc., which both txalapartaris may agree on in advance of the performance.
 In addition, ready-made passages may be used embedded in a specific part of the playing, notably at the beginning and the ending.
 For example, the traditional opening phrase Sagardo Deia, meaning "the Cider Call", is frequently used and easily identifiable with only slight differences from some txalapartaris to others.
 A pre-established whole composition may be arranged as well, while that kind of playings are rare on bare performances with no accompanying instruments.

-Much of the success of the performance relies on the collusion between both players, so the more they are acquainted with each other's ways, tricks and likings (the flaws too!), the smoother the performance will go and the easier will be for the txalapartaris to show their aptitudes and excel in their playing.
+Performance quality relies on the coordination between the two players.
+A strong familiarity between each other's playing style and techniques enables the txalapartaris to play more seamlessly.